 Pay special attention to the design and testing of data migration.
 You need to have a disaster recovery plan in place before you start the migration process and you need to test that plan too!

 Cloud security is the shared responsibility between the customer and the cloud service provider.
 Having incomplete or inadequate security policies within your enterprise is the quickest recipe for failure.

-IBM Security team has recently presented a comprehensive cybersecurity checklist for the cloud:
+IBM Security team has recently presented a for the cloud:

 Picture 2.
 Cybersecurity Checklist for the Cloud.